Meet the Asian Giant Hornet

 While human deaths from the Asian giant hornet has been reported in Japan and China due to high doses of toxic venom from several hornets’ stings, this species does not ordinarily go around looking for humans or pets to sting.
 Their attacks on humans occur in extreme cases when they are provoked and when individuals receive incredibly high loads of the poison.

 Also, the possession of large mouthparts makes it possible for the Asian giant hornet to behead other honeybees, giving them the name ‘murder hornet.’
-The presence and spread of this Asian hornet can have serious ecosystem consequences, especially when primary pollinators such as the honeybees are the targets.
+The presence and spread of this Asian hornet can have serious ecosystem consequences, especially since primary pollinators, such as the honeybees, are the targets.